mikesol/purescript-jit/README.md

 - `evalSources` from `JIT.EvalSources`

 To see how to use this from your project (ie from a webpage), check out the [test](./test/Main.purs).

+## FAQ

+If anyone asked questions about this repository, let alone frequently, this is what they may ask...

+### Why does this code exist?

+This code was copied from the Try PureScript and changed very slightly, mostly because I don't know how to use Argonaut.

+### Why does the compile API look like a JS callback from hell?

+`compile` is designed to be used anywhere, including from JS environments that use callback-style syntax.
+I use it in a couple Gatsby projects and pass React hooks to the callbacks.